PetarRan/peekberry/docs/video-demo.md

 **[Screen: Show hooks configuration and execution]**

 "But the real game-changer was Kiro hooks.
-Watch this - every time we save a file, this hook automatically regenerates our database types from Supabase, rebuilds our Chrome extension, and runs our test suite.
-The hook that just triggered when we updated package.json?
-That's our entire CI/CD pipeline running locally, instantly."
+Watch this - I just updated our package.json with new deployment scripts, and instantly Kiro triggered our development workflow.
+It regenerated our database types from Supabase, rebuilt our Chrome extension for production, ran our test suite, and even prepared our deployment package.
+The hook that just executed?
+That's our entire CI/CD pipeline running locally, automatically.
+What you're seeing is the future of development - where your AI partner doesn't just write code, it manages your entire development lifecycle."

 **[Screen: Show conversation history with code generation]**

 "Kiro generated our entire Chrome extension manifest, content scripts, background workers, and React components.
 Complex TypeScript interfaces, Zod validation schemas, API routes - all created through natural conversation.
-What traditionally takes weeks of research and debugging happened in hours."
+Look at this tasks.md file - 15 completed implementation tasks, each one tackled collaboratively with Kiro.
+From Chrome Extension Manifest V3 architecture to Supabase RLS policies, from Material UI theming to TanStack Query integration.
+What traditionally takes weeks of research and debugging happened in hours of intelligent collaboration."

 ## Technical Architecture (1:45 - 2:15)

 **[Screen: Show project structure and database schema]**

 "The technical architecture demonstrates production-ready development: Next.js 15 with App Router, Chrome Extension Manifest V3, Supabase PostgreSQL with Row Level Security, Clerk authentication, and TanStack Query for state management.
-This isn't prototype code - it's deployment-ready."
+Notice our build just completed - we now have deployment scripts for Vercel and Netlify, production environment setup, and automated extension packaging.
+This isn't prototype code - it's deployment-ready infrastructure that Kiro helped us architect and implement."

 **[Screen: Show supabase/migrations/001_initial_schema.sql]**